-In January of 1936, a young girl named Phyllis wrote to Albert Einstein on behalf of her Sunday school class, and asked, "Do scientists pray?"
-Her letter, and Einstein's reply, can be read below.
+As one of the world’s great intellects and arguably the most famous of all scientists, Albert Einstein was regularly questioned about his views on religion.
+In January of 1936, a young girl named Phyllis wrote to Einstein on behalf of her Sunday school class and simply asked, "Do scientists pray?"
+Einstein soon replied.

 The Riverside Church

 We have brought up the question: Do scientists pray? in our Sunday school class.
 It began by asking whether we could believe in both science and religion.
 We are writing to scientists and other important men, to try and have our own question answered.